View Sofe Buckson's Obituary on SeacoastOnline.com and share memories

 In 1958, Sofe married Daniel Buckson, and became a proud homemaker to their family of four children.
 The family followed Daniel on numerous Air Force assignments until settling in 1965 in Portsmouth, N.H., a city that Sofe loved.

 An avid gardener, Sofe was a member of the Portsmouth Garden Club.
-She was active in her community as a volunteer, raising money for the , YWCA, and Portsmouth High School Clipper Band.
+She was active in her community as a volunteer, raising money for the American Heart Association, YWCA, and Portsmouth High School Clipper Band.
 She made quilts for at-risk babies for ABC Quilts, a legacy program of American Mothers.

 After Daniel retired from the Air Force, the couple travelled extensively, visiting Hawaii, Japan, Germany, The Netherlands, and taking cruises to Mexico and the Caribbean.
 They spent many winters in Florida.